webaddicted/Algo/README.md

             }
         }
     }

 ## DIDILogic

 ## 3_5LiterWaterPuzzle
+**Suppose you have a 3 liter jug and a 5 liter jug (this could also be in gallons).
+The jugs have no measurement lines on them either.
+How could you measure exactly 4 liter using only those jugs and as much extra water as you need?**

     - Fill the 3 litre can from the tap.
     - Empty the contents of the 3 litre can into the 5 litre can.
     - Fill the 3 litre can from the tap.